Why People Cheat And Have Affairs

 In any case there can be many reasons for someone to have an affair or cheat on their spouse.

 Affairs or infidelity can fall into many categories.
-In this post I outline what I consider to be the most common types of affairs.
+In this post I outline what I consider to be some of the most common reasons for affairs.

 This type of encounter can happen when opportunity and poor judgment are working together.
 It is often the result of drinking, partying too much or even idle curiosity.
 Poor judgment can lead the curious partner to stray and enter the realm of the one night stand.